AwalaApp/specs/rs000-core.md

 - A **service** is a collection of _applications_ that communicate amongst themselves.
 A service can be centralized (client-server) or decentralized (peer-to-peer).
 - **Applications** exchange _messages_ amongst themselves, and because they can't communicate directly, they each use an _endpoint_ as a broker.
-- A **message** is serialized in the format determined by the service and doesn't have to be encrypted or signed.
+- A **(service) message** is serialized in the format determined by the service and does not have to be encrypted or signed.
 - An **endpoint** receives a message from its application and converts it into a _parcel_ for the target application's endpoint, and because they still can't communicate directly, they each use a _gateway_ as a broker.
 When an endpoint receives a parcel from the gateway, it has to decrypt the message and pass it to its application.
 - A **parcel** encapsulates a message by encrypting it with the target endpoint's certificate and signing it with the origin endpoint's key.
 - A **gateway** receives parcels from endpoints and puts them into cargo for another gateway, using a _relayer_ as a broker.
 When a gateway receives cargo from a relayer, it decrypts the parcels and delivers them to their corresponding target endpoints.